rkristelijn/wsl-mexn/readme.md

 [Table of Content](#table-of-content)

-Last update: 08-NOV-2018 in the train from Eindhoven to Amsterdam.
+Last update: 12-NOV-2018 in the train from Amsterdam to Eindhoven.

 The objective for the exercise is two-fold;